 Rules in relation to the conduct of all employees are set out in this Code of Conduct and there are examples of what the charity considers to be gross misconduct which could result in summary termination of employment.
+In the case of volunteers breaching the Code of Conduct they may be cautioned or asked to cease being involved as a volunteer.

 Employee Behaviour